HARU-Leit/open-fitter/README.md

 <a name="english"></a>

-An open-source avatar clothing fitting tool compatible with the "MochiFitter" workflow.
+An open-source avatar clothing fitting tool designed to handle data formats from the "MochiFitter" workflow.
 Based on the GPL-3 core logic released by Nine Gates, OpenFitter provides a complete pipeline for transferring clothing between different avatar shapes using RBF (Radial Basis Function) deformation and Bone Pose transfer.

 ***

 **Status**: Alpha (Partially Functional)
-While the core features for fitting clothing (Mesh Deformation, Bone Transformation, and Re-binding) are implemented and usable, full compatibility with all "MochiFitter" features is not yet achieved.
+While the core features for fitting clothing (Mesh Deformation, Bone Transformation, and Re-binding) are implemented and usable, full feature parity with "MochiFitter" is not currently guaranteed.

 ***